Potassium dichromate

 Potassium dichromate is the inorganic compound with the formula K2Cr2O7|auto=1.
 An orange solid, it is used in diverse laboratory and industrial applications.
 As with all hexavalent chromium compounds, it is chronically harmful to health.
 It is a crystalline ionic solid with a very bright, red-orange color.
 The salt is popular in laboratories because it is not deliquescent, in contrast to the more industrially relevant salt sodium dichromate.

 Production

-Potassium dichromate is usually prepared by the reaction of sodium dichromate and potassium chloride.
+Potassium dichromate is usually prepared by the reaction of sodium dichromate and potassium chloride in the presence of an acid.
+Potassium dichromate precipitates, because it has a lower solubility than the corresponding sodium salt.
 Alternatively, it can be also obtained from potassium chromate by roasting chromite ore with potassium hydroxide: